 - Exercise clothing or loungewear

 As we redefine office casual, take advantage of the marketing opportunities that exist by giving your employees branded corporate apparel to sport at home and in the office.
+This is a great way to show employee appreciation and help keep it simple to think of ideas to wear at work.
 Some ideas include:

 Not only will your employees look and feel comfortable, but the added exposure also gets eyes on your brand.

-Casual Attire for Men and Women Fit for a Trade Show
+Casual Office Attire for Men and Women Fit for a Trade Show

-A casual dress code is common at trade shows for both staff and attendees.
-But no matter how relaxed the environment, how your workers dress reflects your company and values.
+An office-casual dress code is common at trade shows for both staff and attendees.
+No matter how relaxed the environment, how your workers dress reflects your company and values.
 Worn-out jeans, a hoodie, and a t-shirt better suited for weekend TV binge-fests should never make an appearance, whether your staff is working or attending an event.
 Providing branded office-casual clothing that looks sharp and represents your company's image can help your colleagues create a professional look.
-Consider these examples of branded casual dress for men and women for your next trade show or event:
+Consider these outfit ideas for casual office dress for men and women for your next trade show or event:

 Casual Apparel Gifts and Ideas for Clients

-Remote work and laid-back wardrobes aren't going anywhere.
-We have casual clothes for women and men that can help your team dress for success.
-Whether you're looking for client gifts, casual spring office wear for your next trade show, breezy yet casual office attire for summer functions, or comfortable, professional clothes for entertaining customers, Crestline offers a range of men's and women's casual office wear that's perfect for any occasion.
+The remote work and laid-back wardrobe trends are here to stay, so contact us for the office casual clothes for women and men that can help your team dress for success.
+Whether you're looking for client gifts, casual office wear for your next trade shows or comfortable, professional clothes for entertaining customers, Crestline offers a range of men's and women's casual office wear that's perfect for any occasion.